nicbou/nicolasbouliane.com/content/projects/ursus.md

 The entire website is on my computer.
 I can make changes and preview them without an internet connection.
 I can deploy the changes later, when I'm back online.

-This lets me work in more interesting places, where reliable internet is not guaranteed.
+This lets me work in more interesting places, where reliable internet is not guaranteed, or more accurately, when unreliable internet is guaranteed.
+I have worked on planes, ferries and beaches.
 This lets me spend more time away from my desk.

 ### Lightweight server